-Photographers taking posed or formal pictures (e.g., engagement, wedding, senior year, family) must obtain a permit and carry it while at the Arboretum.
+Professional and amateur photographers taking posed or formal pictures (e.g., engagement, wedding, senior year, family) must obtain a permit and carry it while at the Arboretum.

 - Photographers and clients must stay on trails or lawn areas at all times.
 No walking into garden beds, climbing rock walls, climbing trees, or going off trail.